mezzio/mezzio/doc/book/usage-examples.md

     ]);

 // PATCH
 // This example builds on the one above.
-Expressive allows you to specify
+Mezzio allows you to specify
 // the same path for a route matching on a different HTTP method, and
 // corresponding to different middleware.
 $app->patch('/post/{id}', 'UpdatePost')